-William Leo is a 1L with a passionate commitment to democratic governance, economic disparity, and climate law.
+William Leo is a 3L with a passionate interest in democratic process, the impacts of economic inequality, and the implications of climate change.
 He studied philosophy and English literature at Georgetown University in Washington, D.C.
-Before attending law school, Will was an assistant on Capitol Hill and then worked in local electoral politics.
-His experiences instilled in him a deep interest in the democratic process, constitutional interpretation, and ecological practice.
+This year he is interning for the NYAG's Environmental Protection Bureau and serving as editor on the Columbia Journal of Environmental Law.
+Before attending law school, Will worked in local electoral politics.
+His experiences instilled in him a deep interest in the progressive policymaking, constitutional governance, and ecological practice.
 Will was born and raised in Portland, Oregon, and the Willamette Valley, and spent his first year of college at the University of Oregon.

 Vice President of Operations

 Vice President of Development